 Environmental demand from the headworks system remained consistent throughout November.
 A total of 3,440 ML of passing flows was released from Rocklands Reservoir to the Glenelg River and 340 ML of passing flows released from Lake Lonsdale to the Mt William Creek.
 In addition, a total of 930 ML of regulated releases were delivered from Lake Wartook to the MacKenzie River and Burnt Creek systems.

 A total of 7.6 ML was supplied to wetlands from the Wimmera-Mallee Pipeline during the month, and 288 ML was delivered to Wimmera-Mallee Pipeline connected recreation lakes.

-Consumptive entitlement holders collectively used 823 ML during September to supply their respective urban and rural demands.
+Consumptive entitlement holders collectively used approximately 1,260 ML during December to supply their respective urban and rural demands.

-A number of reservoirs are projected to remain at suitable levels through October for a range of recreational activities.
+Reservoirs are projected to hold suitable levels during January for a range of recreational activities.
 Recreation users are reminded to take care and abide by signage at reservoirs.
-Please refer to GWMWater’s Reservoir information page for further information on water levels and recreation activities permitted at each reservoir, including any restrictions in place to comply with the Victorian Government’s COVIDSafe Settings.
+Please refer to GWMWater’s Reservoir information page for further information on water levels and recreation activities permitted at each reservoir.

-Blue-Green Algae above the levels safe for recreational contact have been recorded at Lake Toolondo.
+There is currently a Blue-Green Algae warning issues for Lake Toolondo.
 Information on all current algae warnings as well as general information on Blue-Green Algae is available from the GWMWater Algae Warnings webpage.